5F8575tree/study-notes-repo/reduxnotes.md

     });

 **Now every time we want to update the state of our store, all we have to do is call dispatch (store.dispatch()) with the action that occurred.**

+We also want to be able to remove a todo and toggle.
+For this, we need to alter our reducer function:

+    function todos (state = [], action) {
+        if (action.type === 'ADD_TODO') {
+            return state.concat([action.todo]);
+        } else if (action.type === 'REMOVE_TODO') {
+            return state.filter((todo) => todo.id !== action.id);
+        } else if (action.type === 'TOGGLE_TODO') {
+            return state.map((todo) => todo.id !== action.id ? todo :
+            Object.assign({}, todo, { complete: !todo.completed }));
+        } else {
+            return state;
+        }
+    }

+**Note**: This remains a pure function as it only depends on the action and the state - we are not altering the state, just using it for concat, map, filter, and a touch of Object.assign to create a new object.

+One problem with the todos function we have created is that it encompasses a lot of actions, and where you notice a lot of if statements, you may find it easier to fall back on a switch statement:

+    function todos (state = [], action) {
+        switch (action.type) {
+            case 'ADD_TODO':
+                return state.concat([action.todo]);
+            case 'REMOVE_TODO':
+                return state.filter((todo) => todo.id !== action.id);
+            case 'TOGGLE_TODO':
+                return state.map((todo) => todo.id !== action.id ? todo :
+                Object.assign({}, todo, { complete: !todo.completed }));
+            default:
+                return state;
+        }
+    }

+Adding was pretty clear.
+But to clarify, when we used REMOVE_TODO, we called filter() on the state.
+This returns a new state (an array) with only todo items whose id's do not match the id of the todo we want to remove.
+Then we added the TOGGLE_TODO case, we want to change the value of the 'complete' property on whatever id is passed along on the action.
+We mapped over the entire state, and if todo.id matched action.id, we used Object.assign() to return a new object with merged properties.
+If it didn't match, we returned the original object: (todo.id !== action.id ? todo) - where the : is the 'or' operator.

+With the addition of the switch statement, we checked the action.type against the various 'case' statements and returned the appropriate state.
+It _feels_ a little bit cleaner this way.

+### A Goal's Functionality

+The app is pretty simple with just managing a todo list.
+We can make it a bit more interesting by managing a list of goals as well.

+    function goals(state = [], action) {
+        switch (action.type) {
+            case "ADD_GOAL":
+                return state.concat([action.goal]);
+            case "REMOVE_GOAL":
+                return state.filter((goal) => goal.id !== action.id);
+            default:
+                return state;
+        }
+    }

+Now instead of having a single reducer, we have two reducers.
+This is an issue as we _cannot_ pass our createStore function two reducers.
+We need to create a **Root Reducer** that can act as a middleman between our separate reducers and our createStore function.

+Previously both of our reducers set the state to arrays.
+Instead, we can create a reducer that can set the state to a list of objects:

+    function app (state = {}, action) {
+        return {
+            todos: todos(state.todos, action),
+            goals: goals(state.goals, action),
+        };
+    }

+Now instead of passing todos to createStore, we can pass app: const store = createStore(app);

+## Improving our Code

+### Constants

+We have placed a large number of strings in our code so far: 'ADD_TODO', 'TOGGLE_TODO', 'ADD_GOAL', etc. and strings are prone to typos.
+It is a good idea to create constants for these strings.

+Thus, instead of the string, we can create variables at the top of our app code (not in our store):

+    const ADD_TODO = 'ADD_TODO';
+    const TOGGLE_TODO = 'TOGGLE_TODO';
+    const ADD_GOAL = 'ADD_GOAL';
+    ...

+Now we avoid any misspellings or typos that wouldn't show up in any error.

+### Action Creators

+If we make a large number of actions in our application, we are hardcoding and duplicating a lot of code.
+Instead, we can create action creators.
+For example, with our ADD_TODO actions, we can instead use:

+    function addTodoAction (todo) {
+        return {
+            type: ADD_TODO,
+            todo,
+        };
+    }

+And with that, we no longer need to repeat the speicific type and the potentially numerous todo objects (id, name, complete, etc.)

+Now to invoke it with a dispatch we can use:

+    store.dispatch(addTodoAction({
+        id: 1,
+        text: "Learn Redux",
+        completed: false
+        })
+    );

+For the adding actions you still need to enter quite a bit of code, but action creators really become useful where only an id is required.
+For example if we made a removeTodoAction and gave it the parameter (id) we can invoke it like this:

+    store.dispatch(removeTodoAction(0));

+This really cleans up our code.

+# UI and State

+## UI

+We have now built the major portion of our redux project, but we now need to add some UI to complete the interaction.

+### index.html